deepik27/simple-toolchain-20210602121701501/README.md

 1. Click **Connect New**.
 1. Select *IBM Watson IoT Platform* service, and then click **Create** to bind the service.

-### Create a device type for your device

-When you start the OBDII Fleet Management App for the first time, your device is automatically registered to the Watson IoT Platform service with the default device type, which is __OBDII__.
-Create a device type for your device by completing the following steps:

-1. Open the Watson IoT Platform dashboard on IBM Cloud.
-1. Click **Device**.
-1. Click **Device Types**.
-1. Click **+Create Type**.
-1. Click **Create device type**.
-1. In the **Name** field, enter 'OBDII'.
-1. Leave the other fields as default and click **Next** at the bottom right until a device type is created.

 ### Set up the OBDII Fleet Management App

-To build and install the OBDII Fleet Management App on an Android phone, see the following repository.
+To build and install the OBDII Fleet Management App on a mobile phone, see the following repositories.
  - For Android phone : [IBM IoT Connected Vehicle Insights - OBDII Fleet Management App for Android](https://github.com/ibm-watson-iot/iota-starter-obd-android).
  - For iOS phone :  [IBM IoT Connected Vehicle Insights - OBDII Fleet Management App for iOS](https://github.com/ibm-watson-iot/iota-starter-obd-ios).